NeuralEnsemble/neurotune/doc/installation.rst

 Requirements
 ---------------------
 Neurotune has so far been tested on Ubuntu 12.04.
-It should however also work on OS X and Windows.
+It should however also work on OSX and Windows.